Clinical Supervision for Counsellors & Psychotherapists in Kendal, Lancaster & Online

 Location

-Sessions take place online using Zoom, in person indoors or outdoors, or a mix of all of these.
+I offer clinical supervision in Staveley, Kendal, Lancaster and online using Zoom.
+Sessions can be in person indoors or outdoors, or a mix of all of these.

 Cost